justEstif/project_odin_book_nextjs/notes/articles.md

 - Think about the questions you might want the database to answer.

 3. Divide the information into major subjects, which will become tables

+- try to record each fact just once
+- if you find yourself repeating the same information, place that information into a separate table

 4. Add the fields for each table
 5. Specify primary keys(id)
 6. Decide how the data in one table is related to the data in other tables.